RDFLib/prez/docs/2026-03-23-lucene-cql-queryables.md

 - `lucene_index_name` must be a non-empty string
 - when `enable_cql_jena_lucene_json=true`, `jena_fuseki_dataset_name` must be set
 - when `enable_cql_jena_lucene_json=true`, `sparql_repo_type` must be `remote`
+- when `jena_assembler_path` is set, `jena_fuseki_dataset_name` must be set

 This implementation is intended for a remote Fuseki-compatible SPARQL endpoint.
 Local `pyoxigraph` stores do not support `luc:query`.

 `lucene_index_name` defaults to `default` and is emitted as the leading Lucene property-function argument in `luc:query` and `luc:facet`.

+`jena_assembler_path` is optional and points at a Turtle Jena assembler file that Prez will parse during startup to generate Lucene queryables.

+Startup queryables generation via `jena_assembler_path` is independent from the Lucene `/cql` feature flag.
+You can generate and expose `/queryables` from the assembler without enabling the Lucene-backed `/cql` router.

 ## Request Contract